hoprnet/uhttp-docker/exit-app-create-keypair/README.md

 # Setup

-This uses [ethers](https://docs.ethers.org/v6/) to generate a private-public key pair for uHTTP exit application.
+This uses [ethers](https://docs.ethers.org/v6/) to generate a private-public key pair for the uHTTP exit application.

 ## Generation